 A blend of old and new, the Ledson Hotel celebrates the grandeur and ornate style of early 19th century Sonoma, coupled with the efficiencies and modern comforts of today.
 Comprised of six opulent suites, each with a private balcony overlooking downtown Sonoma, a stately fireplace, and romantic whirlpool tub, this boutique hotel also offers wine tastings daily inside the lobby’s Zina Lounge tasting room.
 To delve deeper into this family’s portfolio, visit Ledson Winery in Kenwood, a magnificent castle flanked by breathtaking vineyards just north of town on Highway 12, offering an array of annual events and tasting experiences.

 Northern California meets Tuscany at the Depot Hotel Restaurant.
-Tucked away a few blocks north of Sonoma Plaza, this family-owned trattoria sits at the site of Sonoma’s historic 1870’s train depot and fills its garden courtyard each night with revelers clinking glasses, swapping stories from their favorite winery tours, and indulging in rustic Italian fare under the stars.
+Tucked away a few blocks north of Sonoma Plaza, this family-owned trattoria sits at the site of Sonoma’s historic 1870’s train depot and fills its garden courtyard with revelers clinking glasses, swapping stories from their favorite winery tours, and indulging in rustic Italian fare under the stars.

-For more Wine Country comfort food, with a New Orleans twist, visit the Tri Tip Trolley’s new brick and mortar, Tips Roadside on the north end of the Valley in Kenwood.
-The open kitchen offers brunch, “sips and bits,” and dinner six days a week, serving popular items like beignets, grits, and crispy oysters, along with their famous tri-tip bites.
+Known for their wood-roasted mains and pizzas, Glen Ellen Star has been a foodie’s favorite since opening in 2012, where local and seasonal ingredients take center stage.
+And for those looking for Wine Country comfort food, with a New Orleans twist, visit the Tri Tip Trolley’s brick and mortar, Tips Roadside, situated in Kenwood.
+The open kitchen offers brunch, “sips and bits,” and dinner, serving popular items like beignets, shrimp and grits, and crispy oysters, along with their famous tri-tip bites.